MundoAndino Home : Andes Venezuela Guide at Mundo Andino

 Initially, Venevision broadcast live because they hadn't yet installed the videotape system.
 Except for the news, the elaboration of their programs utilized the technical formats used in movies at that time.
 In a short period of time, Venevision greatly expanded nationally, and was seen in most of Venezuela on many VHF and UHF channels.

-In March of 1961, the newly created Venevision and the American television network, ABC, signed two agreements: one for technical support and the other for the rights to broadcast each others programs.
+In March 1961, the newly created Venevision and the American television network, ABC, signed two agreements: one for technical support and the other for the rights to broadcast each others programs.
 Thanks to these agreement, Venevision later began using the videotape system.
 In their first year of existence, Venevision made approximately 800,000 bolivares a month in advertisements.

 In 1976, Venevision moved their transmitters, which were located on the top of a building in La Colina, a neighborhood in Caracas where Venevision's studios can be found, to Los Mecedores, near Venezolana de Television's studios and CANTV's installations.
 In Los Mecedores, a tower with an altitude of 100 meters was placed and a powerful new antenna was installed.
 With this new antenna, Venevision's signal was able to reach Petare, Caricuao, and Guarenas with better quality.
 In the 1970s, like other television stations in Venezuela, Venevision began expirementing with color broadcasts.
 In 1978, the Ministry of Transport and Communications fined Venevision 4,000 bolivares on two different occasions in one week for violating the regulations for color broadcasting.